kristosh/Essentials-of-Machine-Learning/mathintro.md

 ---
 layout: default
 title: Introduction to Machine Learning.
-description: Introduction to data science, linear algebra and mathematics for Machine Learning
+description: Data science and Mathematics for Machine Learning
 ---

 ## Introduction to Machine Learning